tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

 In each pipeline there is a default step named `environment variables` that exposes all environment variables that you can use, including those made available through declared services.

-As is the case with boxes, it is possible to [create your own boxes](/articles/boxes/) that run services as well.
+Similar to language specific boxes, it is possible to [create your own boxes](/articles/boxes/) that run services as well.

 ### Steps